cloudnative-pg/cloudnative-pg/docs/src/cluster_conf.md

     volumeClaimTemplate:
       spec:
         accessModes: ["ReadWriteOnce"]
+        # example storageClassName, replace with one existing in your Kubernetes cluster
         storageClassName: "scratch-storage-class"
         resources:
           requests:
             storage: 1Gi
 ```

-Alternatively you can configure an upper bound on the default volume size using the `.spec.ephemeralVolumesSizeLimit.temporaryData`
-field in the cluster spec.

-Both `.spec.emphemeralVolumeSource` and `.spec.ephemeralVolumesSizeLimit.temporaryData` cannot be set.
+Both `.spec.emphemeralVolumeSource` and `.spec.ephemeralVolumesSizeLimit.temporaryData` cannot be specified simultaneously.

 ### Volume for shared memory